netgroup-polito/frog4-openstack-do/README_INSTALL.md

         git submodule init && git submodule update

 #### DoubleDecker
 The frog4-openstack-do uses the [DoubleDecker](https://github.com/Acreo/DoubleDecker) messaging system to communicate with the other components of the FROG4 architecture.
-In order to launch the frog4-openstack-do you need to install DoubleDecker.
+In order to launch the frog4-openstack-do you need to install DoubleDecker, if it is not already installed.

 		$ git clone https://github.com/Acreo/DoubleDecker
+		$ git checkout 93ffede
 		$ cd DobuleDecker/python/
 Now you can follow the instruction provided in that folder.
-You can choose to install it in your system or simply copy the doubledecker folder in the [do_core](do_core) folder with the following command:
+You can choose to install it in your system (recommended if you are installing also other frog4 components) or simply copy the doubledecker folder in the [do_core](do_core) folder with the following command:

 		cp -R doubledecker/ {domain_orchestrator_root}/do_core/ In this way the frog4-openstack-do will use the DoubleDecker sources in his folder, otherwise it will use the installed version, if present.

 #### Modify the configuration parameters
 For this, you need to modify the [config/default-config.ini](config/default-config.ini) file according to your preferences and your configuration.
+It is very important to correctly set the templates section, in order to retrieve templates in a local directory or by means of a [VNF-Repository] (https://github.com/netgroup-polito/VNF-repository).
 This guide assumes OpenStack and the SDN controller already installed and correctly configured.
 For general guidelines refer to the [README_OPENSTACK](README_OPENSTACK.md) file.

 #### Create database
 The FROG4 OpenStack Domain Orchestrator uses a local mySQL database that has to be created and initialized by executing the steps below.